doom9star/Authentication-Bolilerplate/README.md

 # Backend Starter
-It is an backend started consisting of the following tools:
+It is an backend starter consisting of the following tools:
 * ExpressJS
 * TypeScript
 * TypeORM